quicwg/base-drafts/draft-ietf-quic-tls.md

 EncryptedExtensions messages during the handshake.

 While the transport parameters are technically available prior to the completion of the handshake, they cannot be fully trusted until the handshake completes, and reliance on them should be minimized.
-However, any tampering with the parameters will be detected when the handshake completes.
+However, any tampering with the parameters will cause the handshake to fail.

 # Security Considerations